AthallahDzaki/Trilogy-Node-Script/README.md

 FOR BEST PERFORMANCE, USE [My Port Chaos Mod](https://github.com/AthallahDzaki/Trilogy-ASI-Script/releases)

+There is 2 Mode, Memory and Normal. if You prefer use Normal mode change to branch [normal](/tree/normal).

+The only difference is in the game memory checking system so that it does not send packets when in the initial menu.

 <h2>
 Getting Started (Memory Mode)
 </h2>
-There is 2 Mode, Memory and Normal. if You prefer use Normal mode change to branch normal

 1. Prerequire
 - [Node GYP](https://github.com/nodejs/node-gyp)